 After a career in business administration, as well as living and travelling extensively overseas, Amanda became a qualified vet nurse in 2008.
 Amanda joined Wattle Grove Veterinary Hospital in 2013.
 You will often meet Amanda at reception answering phones, admitting and discharging patients.
 Her two dogs Wally and Jenni often come to work to help out, although truth be told they mostly just sleep.

-Our youngest team member Jesse officially joined us in 2018, after completing a year of student prac with us.
-Jesse has a strong interest in animal behaviour, so you will find her teaching our Puppy Preschool, which is her favourite part of vet nursing.
-Outside of work, Jesse enjoys looking after her mini haven of animals (3 dogs, 2 cats, a guinea pig & blind rabbit) with her partner Nathan.
+Our youngest team member Jesse officially joined Wattle Grove Veterinary Hospital in 2018.
+She has a strong interest in animal behaviour, so you will find her teaching our Puppy Preschool, which is her favourite part of vet nursing.
+Outside of work, Jesse enjoys looking after her mini haven of animals (3 dogs, 3 cats, a guinea pig & blind rabbit) with her partner Nathan.